rburgst/okhttp-digest/README.md

 # okhttp-digest
-A digest authenticator for okhttp
+A digest authenticator for okhttp.
+Most of the code is ported from Apache Http Client.

 # Usage